RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeToys/readme.md

 # The Unicode Toys

+Take a look at [UnicodeToys.md](UnicodeToys.md) for a gentle introduction.

 ### Basic classes and classfiles

 * [Runes.cls](Runes.cls) implements strings composed of codepoints.
 RUNES(string) returns a Runes value.
 BYTES(string) transforms a Runes strings into a classic Rexx string (currently, in UTF-8 format).
 TEXT(string) transforms a Runes string int a Text string.